rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

     * GitLab
     * Jenkins (using an s2i to pre-configure Jenkins)

-5. Commit your `enablement-ci-cd` repository to the GitLab Instance you've created
+5. Commit your `enablement-ci-cd` repository to your GitLab repository.

 6. Burn it all down and re-apply your inventory proving config-as-code works.
 -->